New Need a website, or want to automate your business? IT Services by Hammond RE-Engineered

 demo and renovation

-6. My son and I chiseling laminated beams clamped to the bench.
+6. Three generations on the same project — my son and me chiseling laminated beams that my dad helped cut to size.
 He got the easy part.
 During

-My son and I chiseling laminated beams clamped to the bench.
+Three generations on the same project — my son and me chiseling laminated beams that my dad helped cut to size.
 He got the easy part.

 demo and renovation